Career Section

 Location: Regina, SK

 Are you passionate about doing meaningful work?
 Do you care about water as one of our most important resources?
-The Water Security Agency is seeking a Professional Engineer to join our Dam Safety team.
+The Water Security Agency is seeking an enthusiastic individual to join the Dam Safety team.

 To Apply:

-Please submit a cover letter, quoting the competition number WSA-56-2024/25 and tell us where you found this posting, and a detailed resume by 5:00pm on January 14, 2025, to:
+Please submit a cover letter, quoting the competition number WSA-83-2024/25 and a detailed resume, and tell us where you found this posting, and a detailed resume by 5:00pm on March 26, 2025, to:

 Human Resources